gabor-one/rag-demo/deploy/README.md

 * **Public Access**: Things like SSL termination with Load Balancer, SSL Certificate request and custom domain setup are not taken care of.
 * **Data Ingestion Pipeline Deployment**: Data ingestion container can be easily deployed with container runing service on a schedule.
 E.g.: Google Cloud Run, support scheduled execution.
 * **Alerting**: Monitoring is setup for VM and Container but alerting on metrics has not been covered, although it is essential part of operating a project.
+* **Prometheus Metrics collection and shipping to Google Cloud Metrics**: COS VM pre-installed Ops Agent can be configured to read and ship prometheus metrics from our application's health endpoint to Google Cloud Metrics.
+This had been not done.
+The [following tutorial](https://cloud.google.com/monitoring/agent/ops-agent/prometheus#oagent-config-json-exporter) details the needed configuration that needed to be done on the VM's startup script to enable this.

 # Contents